-The mission of the University of North Georgia, a regional, multi-campus institution and premier senior military college, is to provide broad access to comprehensive academic and co-curricular programs to increase the rate of college completion throughout the region.
-UNG also strives to develop students into leaders for a diverse and global society through providing a culture of academic excellence in a student-focused environment that includes quality education, service, inquiry and creativity.
+UNG strives to develop students into leaders for a diverse and global society by providing a culture of academic excellence in a student-focused environment that includes quality education, service, inquiry and creativity.
+As a result, UNG has produced generations of military, professional and civic leaders who serve in Georgia and throughout the world.

 UNG is one of only six federally-designated senior military colleges in the nation, and its Dahlonega Campus hosts an all-Army ROTC Corps of Cadets of more than 750 students.
 This distinctive part of UNG’s mission and identity have garnered the university designations as a State Leadership Institution and The Military College of Georgia.
 In 2017 and 2019, UNG’s Corps of Cadets earned the Gen. Douglas MacArthur Award and claimed the honors as the top Army ROTC program among the nation’s senior military colleges, which include The Citadel, Norwich University, Texas A&M, Virginia Tech, and VMI.
 Nearly half of all officers in the Georgia Army National Guard have commissioned through UNG.